reichlab/covid19-forecast-hub-web/README.md

 # Build the site and deploy on GitHub Pages

-1. Run this bash script in the root dirctory of this repository
+1. Run this bash script in the root directory of this repository

         ./deploy.sh